-The famous Greek Physician, Hippocrates, also considered the “father of medicine” is known for many famous saying such as:
+Most of us are familiar with the famous Greek Physician, Hippocrates, also considered the “father of medicine” who is famous for saying such as:

 - “Our food should be our medicine and our medicine should be our food.”

 - “The greatest medicine of all is teaching people not to need it.”

 - “If someone wishes for good health, one must first ask oneself if he is ready to do away with the reasons for his illness.
 Only then is it possible to help him.”

 Hypocrites had incredible insight when understanding food and how it plays a significant role in the health or illness of our bodies.